Kuuuube/Misc_Scripts/scripts_and_programs/time_logger/README.md

 - Press one of the top buttons to start the time with that button's tag.

-- Opionally, manually set the time by editing the input box on the right.
+- Optionally, manually set the time by editing the input box on the right.

     If the input box is edited and contains a valid time in the format of `H:MM:SS` (`0:00:00`) it will override the timer when `Record` is pressed.